This blog may contain affiliate links. Read our disclosure policy for more info.

 The Children’s Gallery is awesome too and focuses on hands-on activities.
 If you don’t mind creepy crawlers, make sure to check out the bug exhibit, which has an invertebrate nursery and lots of live species.

-Admission for adults is $21 CAD and $10 CAD for kids under 17.
+The museum is open Wednesday to Sunday and admission for adults is $21 CAD and $10 CAD for kids under 17.

-22. Attend a comedy show
+26. Attend a comedy show

 Going to a comedy show is the perfect way to spend an evening and catch a few laughs.
 Here in Edmonton, there are a couple of different venues on offer.

 The Comic Strip is a hidden gem situated on Bourbon Street in West Edmonton Mall.
 It’s also seen some famous faces, with comics who’ve been on The Daily Show, the Just for Laughs Festival, and The Tonight Show all making an appearance.
-Up-and-coming comedians also feature here too, making it a great spot to hang out with local talent.
+Up-and-coming comedians also feature here, making it a great spot to hang out with local talent.

 Other great comedy venues we recommend include The Grindstone Comedy Theatre & Bistro, The Comedy Factory, and Yuk Yuk’s Comedy Club.

-23. Play a round of golf
+27. Play a round of golf

 Golf is extremely popular during Edmonton’s summer months.
 The long days, which can offer up to 17 hours of sunlight, are perfect for golfers to enjoy their games well into the evening.